Historic Preservation Credit (code 06)

-Expenses related to your personal labor, property acquisition, building enlargement, moveable furnishings, landscaping and other site features (such as outbuildings and garages) do not qualify.
+Expenses related to your personal labor, property acquisition, building enlargement, appliances, moveable furnishings, landscaping and other site features (such as outbuildings and garages) do not qualify.

 Any tax credit in excess of tax due will not be refunded, but may be carried forward to offset tax for up to five years.

 The credit is not for properties used for commercial purposes (such as hotels, motels, bed-and-breakfast establishments).
 However, residential rental properties are eligible (such as apartment buildings and hotels renovated for permanent residency).